stephystuff/git-practice/README.md

 # git-practice
 A repository to practice our git and github skills
 A new thing.

-Here's something else new
+Here's something else new.

+More cool stuff!